AleksandrSim/python-template/README.md

 so you can access all the data in the folder from within the container.
 Files saved inside `/workdir` will be saved to your host machine.

+You can develop inside the container with your favorite editor or IDE (e.g., VS Code or PyCharm) and run the code from within the container.

 ## Pre-commit hooks